Background pattern

 Keep this medication out of the sight and reach of children.

-Do not use this medication after the expiration date that appears on the packaging and on the aluminum blister after EXP.
+Do not use this medication after the expiration date shown on the packaging and on the aluminum blister after EXP.
 The expiration date is the last day of the month indicated.

 Blisters: